 Qualitative Comparative Analysis (QCA) provides a bridge between case-oriented and variable-oriented research methods.
 It is rapidly making inroads in the social sciences.

-This course is being offered across 4 evenings 'live' online via Zoom.
+This course is being offered across 4 evenings online via Zoom.

 See syllabus below for a detailed timetable.